cwiz/DRLND-Project-Navigation/WRITEUP.md

 **TODO: Check correctness**

-Prioritized Experience Replay [PER] modification of DQN changes the we we sample from Experience Replay buffer by assigning weights proportional to an error signal used in learning.
-The bigger error is the larger contribution to weigh updates of neural network, hence learning should be faster.
+Prioritized Experience Replay [PER] is modification of DQN that changes the way we sample from Experience Replay buffer by assigning weights proportional to an error signal.

 Here's the change to Experience buffer.
 We assign sampling probabilities proportional to priorities.